Violations of breach notification laws:

 The Australian Capital Territory’s Information Privacy Act 2014 regulates the collection, storage, use, security, and access of personal information for public entities and contracted service providers for public entities.

-The Northern Territory of Australia Information Act, effective 12 April 2017, regulates public sector organisations (PSO) collection and handling of personal information.
+The Northern Territory’s Information Act 2002 regulates public sector organisations’ (PSO) collection and handling of personal information.
 The Office of the Information Commissioner for the Northern Territory oversees the Information Act.

 In addition to the South Australian Information Privacy Principles Instruction and the Code of Fair Information Practice, South Australia has published a Personal Information Data Breaches guideline for the public sector.
 The Privacy Committee of South Australia must be notified.
 In some circumstances it may be appropriate to notify State Records, South Australian Government Chief Information Security Officer, the Agency Security Executive, Office for Cyber Security, and others.